VinceZK/Portal/docs/README.md

 Each layer has its own modeling languages to describe the same entity.
 DB uses the relational algebra to achieve full path access on physical storage; Server-side usually uses the Object-Oriented programming to operate the data in the memory; UI tries to speak human languages to be more user-friendly.
-With those different appeals, we can hardly generate one from another using some fixed patterns.
+With those different appealing, we can hardly generate one from another using some fixed rules.
 What we can do is to map and translate the 3 modeling languages.
 From DB to the server-side, we say Object-Relational mapping; and from server-side to UI, we say UI-Object mapping.